Excellence Through Connection Inversity

 About the Instructor

-“Hearts and minds CAN be changed, but it takes effort.”
+“Hearts and minds CAN be transformed, through INVERSITY™.”

 - Karith Foster

-Karith brings the perfect blend of humor, knowledge and experience while conveying the ever-present need to address diversity, inclusion and effective communication.
-Karith leaves her audiences feeling engaged, connected, inspired and encouraged to commit to the journey of mutual respect, acceptance and a greater sense of belonging.
+Karith brings the perfect blend of humor, knowledge and experience while conveying the ever-present need to address belonging (to self), true inclusion and authentic communication.
+Karith leaves her audiences feeling engaged,

-The words “no” and “impossible” are not in her vocabulary as evidenced by her career path, life challenges, chosen adventures and desire to help others.
+As CEO of INVERSITY Solutions, she transforms challenging conversations into growth opportunities, driven by her motto: "If you can laugh at it, you can get through it"—a guiding principle she passionately shares.
+The words “no” and “impossible” are not in her vocabulary as evidenced by her career path, life challenges, chosen adventures and desire to be of service.

 IT'S NOT HARD WORK;